Updated in 2023

 - HackDesign sends weekly design lessons right to your inbox for free, which can be beneficial for product designers at any stage.

-- Students can also consider Coursera, Udemy, or Pluralsight which offer courses on a variety of topics ranging in price.
+- Students can also consider Coursera, Udemy, Learn UX, or Pluralsight which offer courses on a variety of topics ranging in price.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 - Similarly, Miami Ad School and Avocademy have marketing and design courses where students can build portfolio projects.